bbudke/BB_Lab_Protocols/Intercalation_Gel.md

 	- The running buffer in each gel rig uses 290 ml total volume.
 	- Adjust the amount of water used to make up the 1X TAE to account for the final concentration of 4% DMSO in all solutions.
 The DMSO ± compound will contribute 1/25<sup>th</sup> of the final volume.
 1. Prepare a sufficient volume of a 25X dilution of each compound in 100% DMSO for both the gel and the running buffer.
+1. Prepare a molten agarose stock sufficient for all gels, plus dead volume.
+	- Remember to replace any evaporated water by bringing the volume of the molten agarose back up to the original volume with ultrapure water.
+1. Distribute molten agarose and 1X TAE running buffer into clean flasks for each gel to be run.
+Once the molten agarose has cooled to 55 - 60 °C, add DMSO ± compound to each respective flask, mix, and pour into casting trays.
+1. Add DMSO ± compound to each respective flask of running buffer and mix.
+1. Load gels with 5.0 - 7.5 μl ladder and 150 ng per lane of plasmid.
+I typically load the following lanes:
+	- Ladder
+	- Supercoiled pRS306
+	- Topoisomerase I-relaxed pRS306, prep 1
+	- Ladder
+	- Supercoiled pRS306
+	- Topoisomerase I-relaxed pRS306, prep2
+	- Ladder
+1. Run the gels at 5 V/cm until the xylene cyanol has migrated 2/3 the length of the gel, about 2 1/2 hours.
+	- The gels will give off a smell of old cabbage as they are running, which is due to oxidation of the DMSO.
+1. Stain the gels for 30 minutes in 0.5 μg/ml ethidium bromide in water, rinse in distilled water, and de-stain for 30 minutes in distilled water.
+1. Photograph gels under UV transillumination.

+## Analysis Of Agarose Gel Images
+### Overview